cbruguera/staked-access/README.md

 #### Public State Variables

-* `balances[address][serviceID]`: A mapping that stores all stake balances for each sender address for each different service.
+* `balances[address][serviceOwner][serviceID]`: A mapping that stores all stake balances for each sender address for each different service under a serviceOwner address.

-* `releaseDates[address][serviceID]`: A mapping from addresses and bytes32 to a datetime in Unix format, representing the moment at which such stake can be released for a given service.
+* `releaseDates[address][serviceOwner][serviceID]`: A mapping from addresses and bytes32 to a datetime in Unix format, representing the moment at which such stake can be released for a given service.

-* `stakePeriods[serviceID]:` The minimum amount of _days_ that each stake should be locked for before allowing token retrieval for a given serviceID.
-Only the address from which keccak256 hash equals the serviceID can set this parameter.
+* `stakePeriods[serviceOwner][serviceID]:` The minimum amount of _days_ that each stake should be locked for before allowing token retrieval for a given service.
+Only the _serviceOwner_ address can set this parameter.

-* `stakeMinimum[serviceID]:` The minimum amount of _tokens_ (including decimal places) that a sender can stake for a given serviceID.
-Only the address from which keccak256 hash equals the serviceID can set this parameter.
+* `stakeMinimum[serviceOwner][serviceID]:` The minimum amount of _tokens_ (including decimal places) that a sender can stake for a given service.
+Only the _serviceOwner_ address can set this parameter.

 #### Public Functions

-* `stake(amount, serviceID)`: On invoking the `stake` function, an `amount` of tokens deducted from the sender address balance and be added to the staking balance for a particular `serviceID`.
+* `stake(amount, serviceOwner, serviceID)`: On invoking the `stake` function, an `amount` of tokens is deducted from the sender address balance and added to the staking balance for a particular `serviceID` under a `serviceOwner` address.
 For the contract to be able to deduct tokens on behalf of the sender, sender **must previously call the approve method of the token contract** with at least the intended `amount`.

-* `withdraw(amount, serviceID)`: a stake sender can invoke the `withdraw` function by specifying an `amount` and `serviceID`, in which case the `amount` is sent back to the sender's wallet.
+* `withdraw(serviceOwner, serviceID)`: a stake sender can invoke the `withdraw` function by specifying a `serviceOwner` and `serviceID`, in which case the **total** stake for that service is sent back to the sender's wallet.
 If a minimum period has been set priorly to the stake action, such withdrawal can only be made if present moment is beyond what's set on `releaseDates` for that particular stake.

-* `hasStake(address, serviceID)`: returns whether there's a stake made (greater than zero) by a sender on a particular service.
+* `hasStake(address, serviceOwner, serviceID)`: returns whether there's a stake made (greater than zero) by a sender on a particular service.

-* `hasStakeAboveMinimum(address, serviceID)`: returns whether there's a stake made (greater than the set minimum) by a sender on a particular service.
+* `hasStakeAboveMinimum(address, serviceID)`: returns whether there's a stake made (greater than the current minimum) by a sender on a particular service.

-* `setServiceStakePeriod(amount)` **(only service owner)**: Stake lock-in period can be changed for the serviceID that corresponds to the keccak256 hash of the caller address.
+* `setServiceStakePeriod(serviceID, amount)` **(only service owner)**: Stake lock-in period can be changed for any arbitrary `serviceID` under the caller's address.
 This does not affect stakes previously made.

-* `setServiceMinimumStake(amount)` **(only service owner)**: Minimum staking amount can be changed for the serviceID that corresponds to the keccak256 hash of the caller address.
+* `setServiceMinimumStake(serviceID, amount)` **(only service owner)**: Minimum staking amount can be changed for any arbitrary `serviceID` under the caller's address.
 This does not affect stakes previously made.

 #### Events

-* `KEYStaked(address by, uint amount, bytes32 serviceID)`: Emitted when an address has successfully staked an amount of _KEY_ to a particular service.
+* `KEYStaked(uint256 amount, address from, address serviceOwner, bytes32 serviceID)`: Emitted when an address has successfully staked an amount of _KEY_ to a particular service.

-* `KEYStakeWithdrawn(address to, uint amount, bytes32 serviceID)`: Emitted when a _KEY_ owner has withdrawn tokens previously staked for a certain serviceID.
+* `KEYStakeWithdrawn(uint256 amount, address from, address serviceOwner, bytes32 serviceID)`:
+Emitted when a _KEY_ owner has withdrawn tokens previously staked for a certain serviceID.

 ## Development